rstagi/thesis/README.md

 The installation folder contains a subdirectory named `extrae`, which is clearly the folder containing all the sources to build the program.
 To synchronize with the official repository, that directory is in reality a submodule to a fork of the original repository.
 The custom code will be placed in a branch called `javatrace`.

+By specificing the option `-pull` to the building script, it will checkout on the `javatrace` branch of the submodule.
+Or, alternatively, it can be specified the branch or the tag on which you want to checkout by adding it after the option: `-pull <target_branch_or_tag>`.
+In this way, all the different versions of Extrae can be tried with this environment.

 ### Usage ###